salar96/UAV_Optimization/Readme.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
-- This work was supported in part by National Aeronautics and Space Administration under Grant (NASA).
+- This work was supported in part by National Aeronautics and Space Administration (NASA).
 We also thank our collaborators and reviewers for their invaluable insights and feedback.

 ## Contact
 For any queries regarding the code or research, please reach out to us via [sbasiri2@illinois.edu].